-Not sure if you noticed but veganism is so hot right now.
-Seems like every food company is adding a vegan alternative (Miyoko’s butter, anyone?), Greta is begging us all to save the planet by going vegan, Bey and Jay have a 22-day plant-based challenge and Neflix’s documentary, Game Changers, about badass, vegan pro athletes is one of the most viewed.
+Not sure if you've noticed but veganism is so hot right now.
+Seems like every food company is adding a vegan alternative (Miyoko’s butter, anyone?), Greta is begging us all to save the planet by going vegan, Bey and Jay have a 22-day plant-based challenge, and Neflix’s documentary, Game Changers, about badass, vegan pro athletes is one of the platform's most viewed programs.

-And in beauty this means making beauty and skin care products without harming or utilizing animal or animal derived products.
+And, in beauty, this means making beauty and skin care products without harming animals or utilizing animal or animal-derived ingredients.

 Axiology’s founder, Ericka Rodriguez, is an ethical vegan.
 This means she not only keeps all animal products out of Axiology beauty products, she also refuses to do business with companies or countries that don’t protect animals.
 Axiology was born out of Ericka’s frustration with mainstream beauty.

-The goal was to make a luxury lipstick that didn’t harm people or animals.
+The vision she realized was to make a luxury lipstick that didn’t harm people or animals.
 Here are some things you will never find in Axiology’s ingredient list:

 1. Carmine (AKA Cochineal)

 Here’s how it works: The cochineal insect is a type of parasitic bug that latches onto prickly pear cacti (its host) in order to extract the sap.
 The cochineal, which is about the size of a lentil bean, is harvested from these cacti and dried out in the sun.
-When hundreds of these are ground down to a powder, and then subsequently mixed with water, they release a scarlet red dye.
+When hundreds of these are ground down to a powder and mixed with water, they release a scarlet red dye.

 Many people still herald cochineal as a natural and renewable resource and one that is certainly safer than FD&C dyes that are legally allowed to contain low levels of heavy metals.
-But we at Axiology still choose to keep our lipstick free of bugs.
+But we at Axiology choose to keep our lipstick free of bugs.
 We realize that the cultivation and harvesting of insects for dye products is probably the last thing concerning today’s average consumer, but it’s our approach at Axiology to be free of any use of animal products for aesthetic benefit, regardless of how small these critters might be.
 In fact, we have created a fully vegan true red lipstick fittingly titled, True, which we are very proud of.

 Us humans love honey so much that we steal honey and honeycomb from the bees.
-At most commercial bee production companies, farmers will replace the bee’s honey with sugar water which does not contain the nutrition the bees need.
+At most commercial bee production companies, farmers replace the bee’s honey with sugar water, which does not contain the nutrition the bees need.
 Without the antibiotoic and antioxidant properties from honey, bees are more susceptible to disease, and this may be a contributing factor to colony collapse.
 Also, it's not unheard of for industrial bee farmers to cut costs by "culling" hives to avoid feeding bees through the winter.

 At Axiology, we don’t believe in stealing what is not ours.
-We believe in letting the bees keep their own honey and beeswax so that they may survive.
+We believe in letting the bees keep their own honey and beeswax so that they may survive and thrive.
 And the more bees there are in the world, the more fruits and veggies we can enjoy too.